spirosdi/symptomChecker/README.md

 ./websocketd --port=8088 /Applications/CLIPS/./clips -f troubleshooter.clp
 where 8088 is the desired port /Applications/CLIPS/./clips is the path to the clips executable and troubleshooter.clp is the clips source.

+In order to start the server and then close the terminal execute: nohup loop_troubleshooter.sh &

 Download the right version of webSocketd from https://github.com/joewalnes/websocketd/wiki/Download-and-install